Architecture of Qatar: Types of traditional architecture

 Qatar's architectural heritage, like that of other Arabian Peninsula countries, includes buildings from the 17th to early 20th centuries, with at least one surviving structure dating hundreds of years earlier: Murwab Fort.
 Qatari architecture is categorized into three main types: religious, civil, and military.

 Religious architecture includes mosques, which serve as places for the five daily prayers and the Friday congregational prayer.
 Mosques in Qatar are characterized by their simplicity and modesty yet will occasionally contain attractive ornamentation.

 Included among civil architecture are palaces, houses and marketplaces.
 Palaces were grand structures that housed local rulers and displayed a high level of opulence.
 Homes for both the nobility and common people were constructed from clay and stones.
-Noble homes were typically large, while commoners' houses were smaller.
-Initially, markets (also known as souqs) consisted of rows of wooden pillars covered with fabric or burlap.
+Upper-class homes were typically large, while working-class homes were smaller.
+Initially, marketplaces (known as souqs) consisted of rows of wooden pillars covered with fabric or burlap.
 Over time, they evolved to include structures made of stone and clay, forming two rows of shops facing each other.

 Military architecture consists of fortresses and defensive walls.
 Fortresses were often built along the borders, and featured watchtowers at the corners and various rooms along the interior walls, resembling castles.
 Large defensive walls made of stone and clay often enclosed settlements, with main gates that were closed at nightfall.
 Towers were erected at intervals along these walls for added defense.

 Climatic and regional adaptations

-The architecture in Qatar has been significantly shaped by climate and environmental factors, which have influenced the design and variety of its buildings.
+The architecture in Qatar has been significantly shaped by climate and environmental factors.
 Due to the region's desert climate, which features minimal rainfall in winter and high temperatures and humidity in summer, flat roofs are predominant instead of pitched ones.
 To mitigate the heat, architects designed shaded areas adjacent to mosques and houses, which open directly onto courtyards.
 The intense sunlight led to the use of relatively small lighting openings compared to the expansive exterior walls.

 Residential buildings in Qatar and the Gulf region often feature rectangular windows (darisha) that open onto the courtyard.
 In living rooms (majlis) and upper-floor rooms, windows typically face both the courtyard and the road.
 Additionally, for ventilation and lighting, other openings known as badjeer are commonly constructed in upper rooms but are rarely found in lower ones.